-The Agency was instrumental in forming PGP for the purpose of providing physical delivery of cost based gas to lower its natural gas fuel cost.
+The Agency was instrumental in forming PGP for the purpose of providing cost based gas to lower its power cost to members.
 PGP was organized during 2004 as a Georgia Not-For-Profit Corporation with seven other governmental public power entities throughout the southeast, including Florida Gas Utility.
 PGP is administered by the Municipal Gas Authority of Georgia (MGAG) (a member), pursuant to an operating agreement between PGP and MGAG.